to the Wonderfully Weird

 World of Rotifers

-The discovery of rotifers or "wheel animalcules" dates back nearly three centuries to their first description in 1703 by Leeuwenhoek.
+The discovery of rotifers or "wheel animalcules" dates back over three centuries to their first incontrovertible description in 1687 by Leeuwenhoek (see Footnote added Sept.
+21st 2015).
 They are rather complex, multicellular animals with a size range from roughly 40 microns to over 2,000 microns, so many of them are smaller than the larger members of the protozoa.
 An excellent reason for studying rotifers is that they are found in such a wide variety of environments, so that if you poke around a bit you're almost certain to have an encounter of the rotifer kind.
 They are in virtually every lake and stream, every pond, on bits of moss in moist forest, in the tropics and even in icy arctic terrains.
 A virtually guaranteed place to find some is in sphagnum moss at the edge of a pond or lake.
 There are marine rotifers, but the vast majority occur in fresh water.

 Rotifers come in such an astonishing variety of sizes, shapes, and types that it is difficult to describe them.
 The characteristic that gave them their name is, in fact an illusion.
 Some species—but, certainly not all—appear to have two lobes that look like tiny wheels as a result of the crown of cilia.
 Some look like tiny transparent inch worms as they make their way across the substrate and then suddenly surprise you by swimming off, albeit, in a rather lumbering fashion.
 These are the Bdelloid rotifers, such as Rotaria and Philodina.